-Classic Vanilla Spritz Cookies are the most versatile treats around!
-With loads of cookie press disks from which to choose, color and sprinkle options, they can be tailored for any holiday or event!
-Thanks to OXO for providing me with baking tools to make these cookies.
+A Spritz Cookie Recipe can be used to make festive, buttery cookies that everyone loves!
+With loads of cookie press disks from which to choose, color, and sprinkle options, they can be tailored for any holiday or event!

 My dear mother-in-law gave me a cookie press many moons ago.
 She was a kind and thoughtful gift giver and she knew I loved kitchen gadgets.
 But this is one gadget that is lost somewhere in my house.
 Probably deep in one of my pantries.
 Which is just one of the reasons I was delighted to partner with OXO again this year for their #OXOGoodCookies campaign.
 OXO has been my go-to brand for quality kitchen tools for years.

 Bill, AKA the picky hubby, raved, and I mean raved about these vanilla spritz cookies.
 I think I’ve finally found the perfect spritz recipe, rich, buttery and so easy to pop a dozen in your mouth in record time!

 Tips for Making the Best Spritz Cookie Recipe

 - Start with a good, tried and true recipe that uses butter, real vanilla extract, etc.